alexlemmons/DataViz_Final_Project/Updates.md

 ## April 6 Before Class

 Working on finding a way to make the graphs smaller so they fit better and look prettier.

+## April 6 End of Class

+Worked with different layouts for the tabs, not sold on either yet.